MIT professor denies misleading school over Epstein funding

 BOSTON (AP) - A Massachusetts Institute of Technology professor is denying accusations that he misled the school about two $50,000 gifts he facilitated from Jeffrey Epstein in 2012, arguing that institute officials had “full knowledge” Epstein was the donor.

 In an online statement published Thursday, Professor Seth Lloyd called the accusations “completely false” and said he followed the school’s policies “to the letter” when he accepted Epstein’s offer to support his scientific research.
-It was Lloyd’s first public comment since MIT placed him on paid administrative Jan.
+It was Lloyd’s first public comment since MIT placed him on paid administrative leave Jan.
 10.

 “I never hid the identity of Epstein as the donor prior to the donation being accepted,” Lloyd wrote.
 “I facilitated the submission of the donation approval request to the MIT officers exactly so that they could vet it.
 MIT knew that the donor was Epstein and fully approved the donation with this knowledge.”